markd87/markd87.github.io/about.markdown

 with Prof. Vladimir Fal'ko at Lancaster University, UK in September 2014.
 Following the first year we moved to the National Graphene Institute (NGI) at the University of Manchester.
-There I had the great privilege to work alongside the two Nobel laureates Konstantin Novoselov and Andrei Geim,as well as other visiting theoreticians and experimentalists.
+There I had the great privilege to work alongside the two Nobel laureates Konstantin Novoselov and Andrei Geim, as well as other visiting theoreticians and experimentalists.

 On 14/03/2018 I successfully defended my PhD thesis.
 Following my PhD and academic life, I decided to pursue a career in data science, and started working as a consultant at